 This project area is designed to address specific outreach, stigma reduction, and suicide prevention activities for (TAY) at highest risk of self-harm.
 Targeted outreach is used to identify and provide services for LGBTQ TAY, TAY in the foster care system and those transitioning out of the foster care system, runaway TAY, and TAY transitioning onto college campuses.
+The program includes a TAY Resiliency Project with multiple programs offered including; Stress and Your Mood, Peer-to Peer outreach, Speakers Bureau, Peer mentoring, and Coping and Support Training (CAST).

-The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, implementation challenges, successes, lessons learned, and examples of impact in the communities they serve.
-Some of these programs have limited data collection, so more narrative information is included for these programs.
+The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, successes, challenges and lessons learned.